Kuckei + Kuckei

 Euro 38,00

-Co-published with Le Bal, Paris
+Co-publisher: Le Bal, Paris

-Text by Frédéric Paul
+Text: Frédéric Paul

 Design: Pierre Hourquet, Temple, Paris

-Swiss brochure with large flaps
+Swiss brochure with large flaps, with five foldouts and 158 illus.

 ISBN 978-3-96070-035-7